olivergondza/dumpling/DOCS/QUICKSTART.md

 java -jar dumpling.jar blocking-tree --in threaddump oraclejdk-1.7.0_51.log
 ```

+For convenience, command output and `toString()` output of query result are the same.

 ## Run custom queries

 Custom queries can either be run from java when dumpling is bundled or from console